neuschaefer/reform-handbook/src/source/parts.rst

 - **USB 3.0 hub:** i.MX8M has 2x USB 3.0 controllers.
 As we need two internal USB ports for the keyboard and trackball (or trackpad) and wanted to provide three external USB ports, we put a Texas Instruments TUSB8041 USB hub chip on the board that provides the extra ports.
 We have USB load switches on each external port to protect from too much current draw.
 - **Sound system:** the Reform motherboard features a Wolfson/Cirrus WM8960 audio DAC (digital-to-analog converter)/amplifier interfacing to the headphone/microphone jack and powering two speakers housed below the main display.
 - **mPCIe slot:** the other PCIe controller drives an mPCIe connector that you can use for expansions like a Wi-Fi card (included in the Reform Max pledge level), an embedded graphics card or an FPGA board, for example.
-- **M.2 slot:** we put one M.2 M-key slot on the board that can house a NVMe SSD.
+- **M.2 slot:** we put one M.2 M-key slot on the board that can house an NVMe SSD.

 System Controller
 -----------------